techquest/isw-payment-sdk-android/README.md

 Ask the user for input

-In the onClick method of the button that asks the user to pay, add
+In the onClick method of the button that asks the user to pay, add this code

     //Pay with Card